TriHuynh00/github-demo/README.md

 5. When we want to **download** the **up-to-date repository** after our teammates push their code, the command is:
 > git pull

-### GUI-based

-// Introduce quickly how it works in IDE.

 ## Git Guideline